Table of Contents:

 1- Open up the copyright infringement form

-To report copyright infringement and get the alleged content removed from the platform, you have to first fill up the Copyright Infringement Form with all the details that TikTok might need to review your case.
+To report copyright infringement and get the alleged content removed from TikTok, you have to first fill up the Copyright Infringement Form with all the details that TikTok might need to review your case.

 2- Enter your basic information